arkency/posts/posts/2019-09-23-heuristics-for-choosing-bounded-context-for-an-event-handler.md

 Let's consider the popular example, of "Order with shipping" and few different approaches.

-Of course, the one solution is:
+Of course, one solution is:

 ```ruby
 module Shipping